SprocketTools/SprocketBot/TOOLS.md

 ```-bakeGeometry```

 This command takes any compartments named "source" and merges their geometry into the "target" compartment!
+** **

-Start by naming your base compartment "target" - capitalization needs to match

-Name all compartments you wish to merge into it "source" - these turrets must be connected to your "target" compartment
+Start by naming your base compartment "target" - capitalization needs to match.
+Then name all compartments you wish to merge into it "source" - these turrets must be connected to your "target" compartment.
 Next, save your tank and run the command, with the **vehicle** blueprint attached to your message when running the command.
 Then download your compartment and move your source turrets out of the way!

 Before and after:
 ![2023-12-20_05-07-44](https://github.com/SprocketTools/SprocketBot/assets/137387488/ed71c4da-9b5f-4e59-a05a-c40aa07dd9f9)